 • The Virginia Department of Agriculture and Consumer Services, Office of Plant Industry Services, Endangered Species Coordinator, serves as the state’s ginseng coordinator, and can be reached at (804) 786-3515 or by addressing correspondence to:

 Richmond, VA 23218

-• The removal of ginseng plants from local or state lands is generally prohibited without obtaining written permission beforehand.
-Individuals should contact the appropriate local or state authority responsible for management of the public lands to determine if ginseng harvesting is permissible and the permits those authorities may require.
+• The removal of ginseng plants from local or state land is generally prohibited without obtaining written permission beforehand.
+Individuals should contact the appropriate local or state authority responsible for management of the public land to determine if ginseng harvesting is permissible and be able to show the permits those authorities may require.

 Provided by the American Herbal Products Association, in cooperation with U.S. Fish and Wildlife Service and United Plant Savers